-The Moore Scholars Multimedia Art Camp is a one-week experience that will take place during the week of August 11-17, 2014.
-Middle school students are invited to participate in activities geared toward helping them create civic engagement-themed projects that might include music videos, radio spots, commercials, art projects, short plays, and other works that incorporate 21st century technology with creative and critical thinking.
-Students may choose a morning or afternoon session.
+The Moore Scholars Multimedia Art Camp is a one-week experience that takes place each summer right before the academic school year begins.
+K-12 students are invited to participate in a project based learning (PBL) experience that promotes the intrinsic motivation necessary to gain a deeper understanding of the subject they are studying whilst exploring real-world issues.
+Students will use creativity and critical thinking to generate civic engagement-themed projects that might include music videos, radio spots, commercials, art projects, short plays, and other works that incorporate 21st century technology.
+To date, the Moore Scholars program has served approximately 60 students through the Multimedia Arts Camp.
 For more information, please contact Angie Rogers at email@example.com.

 Moore Scholars have engaged in a collaboration with the Emerging Scholars program during the spring semester this year.
 Emerging Scholars is an outreach program in which students from some of the poorest districts in the I-95 Corridor of South Carolina attend summer classes at Clemson over three summers during their high school careers.
 This year, the Moore Scholars mentored Emerging Scholars both online and during two field trips to the low country to help develop an Emerging Scholars debate team.
 While in the Corridor, the Moore Scholars visited local elementary, middle, and high schools, and other community landmarks, such as hospitals and libraries.
 The Moore Scholars also participated in a simulation activity in a grocery store in which they had to make a grocery list based on a limited amount of income, while attempting to plan healthy meals for a family of four.